enonic/tutorial-developer-101/README.md

 #### 🗄 File organization

+The documentation files should all be placed in the `docs` directory directly.

 #### 🖼️ Images

-#### 📛 Variables and their use
+Images go in the `media` subdirectory of the `docs` directory.
+That
+is: `docs/media`

-#### 🤫 Hidden files
+#### 🤫 Hiding files from the build system

+File names with a leading `.` will _not_ be picked up by the build system.

-### Building and deployment
+### 🏗️ Building and deployment

+Building the project locally requires Java.

-## Building the project locally
+#### Building the project locally

-To build the documentation:
+To build the documentation run

   `./gradlew asciidoctor`

-## Testing / verifying
+#### Testing / verifying

-NB!
-Before committing, remember to validate all links using:
+Before committing, consider validating links using:

   `./gradlew htmlSanityCheck`

 The output report will be created in: `build/report/htmlchecks/index.html`

+This should be run before every release cycle at the _very_ least.

+#### Deploying

-## Changes to master are automatically synced.
+Changes to the master branch are automatically synced to the enonic.com XP instance (as long as the build system works as expected).

-Right now there are some issues

 [^1]: At least that's the current state of things.
 It may make sense
     to group chapters by content rather than by order in the future.